ForrestBoyer/masm_highlighter/README.md

-# MASM SYNTAX HIGHLIGHTER
+# MIC1 SYNTAX HIGHLIGHTER

-This extension provides basic syntax highlighting for the MASM Assembler language
+This extension provides basic syntax highlighting for the MIC1 Assembler language